oscal-compass/community/CONTRIBUTING.md

 This project adheres to a [Code of Conduct](./CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.

-Please report unacceptable behavior to one of the Code of Conduct [Committee members][MAINTAINERS.md].
+Please report unacceptable behavior to one of the Code of Conduct [Committee members](./MAINTAINERS.md).

 ### Related repositories

-In addition to this repository, OSCAl Compass has three main repositories:
+In addition to this repository, OSCAL Compass has three main repositories:

 * [Trestle](https://github.com/oscal-compass/compliance-trestle) - Command line tool and SDK for interacting with OSCAL-based documents